 Immigration laws can often affect child welfare case planning and service delivery.

 immigrant children, youth and families in accessing immigration

 assistance and services to ensure their safety, permanency and

 have a wealth of resources at their disposal.
 The truth is one of them.

-This NASW Press publication presents a collective vision of multiculturalism and calls for research
+This NASW Press publication presents a collective vision of multiculturalism and

 and practice based on the knowledge that individuals cannot be readily